 Last time we were here I watched Aussie ski race legend Steve Lee in action during the famous Lauberhorn Downhill at Wengen.
 It’s the longest race on the World Cup circuit at 4,400m and features the highest speeds.
 Racers do it in two and a half minutes of thigh-burning hell at speeds up to 162km/h.

-But it’s actually a marked run that anyone vaguely competent can have a shot at outside of race time in January.
-On a spring afternoon in March it’s a lot mellower than when it’s a sheet of glass course for the race in mid-winter.
+But it’s actually a marked run the rest of the season that anyone vaguely competent can have a shot at outside of race time in January.
+On a spring afternoon in March it’s a lot mellower than when it’s a sheet of ice course for the race in mid-winter.
 My time was a lot mellower too, well over 6 minutes.
-Still, Steve Lee didn’t have to avoid snowboarders sitting down blithely blocking half the run, or junior races along the way.
-And I bet he never got lost, whereas I took a minor detour on the way down getting around the junior race track.
+Still, racers don’t have to avoid snowboarders sitting down blithely blocking half the run, or junior races along the way.
+And I bet they never get lost, whereas I took a minor detour on the way down goiing around the junior race track.

 But that’s the beauty of the vast Jungfrau area, you can ski it at World Cup racer level or far more modestly, and still enjoy it to the full.

 The course may not have changed much, but the inter-linked resorts that cover over 250km of marked pistes certainly have.
 There has been a massive investment in new lifts and infrastructure.
 Numerous express 6 pac chairlifts access the main slopes, so even on a busy sunny Saturday after a snowfall, conditions guaranteed to bring the locals out in force, it was easy enough to ski straight onto lifts with short lines or no lines at all.
 Best to get going early on weekends to avoid the rush at the bottom stations is all.